 Today, I thought it might be interesting to talk about what it's like attending a religious school like BYU - Idaho.
 I went to regular public school before college and then to Adams State, a public college, so I've got reference for comparison.
 I think the differences are kind of interesting!

 Because BYU - I is a privately funded religious school, all the rules about separation of church from education no longer apply.
-When I first started classes at BYU-I, this really threw me off.
-Obviously, to a certain extent, I had expected this.
-I knew that almost everyone would be Mormon, like me.
-I knew it would thus be a topic of casual conversation.
-Clearly, I knew about the Honor Code.
-I knew about the religious class requirements.
-What I didn't expect was how deeply intertwined and intrinsic religion would be to the structure of all the classes, the events, and the school itself.
+When I first started classes, this really threw me off.
+To a certain extent, I had expected it.
+I'd known that almost everyone would be LDS, like me.
+I'd known about the Honor Code.
+I'd known about the required religion classes.
+What I hadn't expected was how deeply intertwined religion was with the structure of all the classes, the events, and the school itself.
 Even socially, Mormonism was common topic.

 This continued throughout the year.
 For someone who had spent fourteen years in public schools, where religion is kind of a taboo topic, it was a very strange experience.
 I winced every time someone brought religion up, because I was just waiting for the name-calling to start.
 But it never happened.
 Mormonism?
 Yeah, man.
 That's the attitude at this school.
 The extent to which it made for casual conversation surprised me.
-The way people could just talk about it, without any worry, seemed revolutionary.
-You'd see people praying all the time, and it wasn't strange.
+The way people could just talk about religion, without worry, seemed revolutionary.
+I saw them praying all the time.
 Words and ideas that outside the Church wouldn't have made any sense were commonly understood.
-All activities began with prayer.
-Another thing was that it was assumed that you attended devotional (a religious-themed talk) every Tuesday.
-I never really wanted to do that, mainly because of the crowds, but I've gotten into listening to it online.
+It was also assumed that everyone attended devotional (a religious-themed talk) every Tuesday.
+I never wanted to do that, mainly because of the crowds, but I got into listening to it online.